dbbloke/ipgdemo/README.md

 * **Smoke tests** can be extended by editing `scripts/smoke-test.sh` or replacing it with a more comprehensive suite (e.g., pytest hitting the ALB URL).

-Submit a pull request; GitHub Actions will run the relevant pipeline(s).
+Submit a pull request; once the enablement variables are set to `true`, GitHub Actions will run the relevant pipeline(s).
 Merging to `main` triggers the automated apply/deploy stages.

 ## Local testing